ezzabuzaid/website/pages/learn/essentials/tables.md

 These fields are automatically added to each table and can be used in queries and other database operations.

+#### Manually Specifying the primary key

+This default primary key field can be overridden if you explicitly define a primary key using a different data type, such as number or string.

+The primary key can be defined using the `field.primary()` declarative which takes two config values:

+- `type`: One of `uuid`, `number`, `string`.
+- `generated`: An optional boolean to indicate wether the primary key should be auto generated for new records.

+Every table can have only one primary key, compound primary keys are currently not supported.

 ### Validations

 The following list of validations can be applied to a field: